Harness the power of active rest

 Image copyright Akson, Unsplash

-Four kinds of active rest
+Four types of active rest

 Emotional rest activities include:

-• Avoiding people or situations that make demands of you
+Avoiding people or situations that make demands of you,

-• Connecting with supportive friends and loved ones
+Connecting with supportive friends and loved ones,

-• Creating and maintaining boundaries
+Creating and maintaining boundaries,

-• Learning effective coping strategies
+Learning effective coping strategies,

-• Seeking professional help
+Seeking professional help,

-• Setting worry and solution finding time
+Setting limits on worry and solution finding time,

-• Taking some “me time” between work and home activities
+Taking some “me time” between work and home activities,

-Mental fatigue occurs after lengthy periods spent on task concentrating, dealing with demanding people or exercising self-control/censure-ship.
+Mental fatigue occurs after lengthy periods spent on task, dealing with demanding people or exercising self-control/censure.
 It leads to an inability to process information and make decisions.
-Mental rest activities take the brain off task and allow our minds to wander.

 Ways to get mental rest:

-• Do something creative (e.g. cook, craft, doodle, draw, garden, etc)
+Doing something creative (e.g. cook, craft, doodle, draw, garden, etc)

-• Go for a walk (no headphones!)
+Going for a walk (no podcasts!)

-• Play an instrument
+Playing an instrument

-• Spend time in nature
+Spending time in nature

-• Take a nap
+Taking a nap

 Physical rest refers to activities that promote relaxation and release tension in the body.
 It is found through practices that improve circulation, promote better blood flow and healing, as well as calm the mind and reduce feelings of stress.